jobrouter/typo3-process/Documentation/form-finisher.rst

 :yaml:`initiator`, and in the process table fields.

 For more information have a look into the available :ref:`variable resolvers
-<base:variable-resolvers>`.
+<typo3-jobrouter-base:variable-resolvers>`.
 You can also write your :ref:`own variable
 resolvers <developer-variable-resolvers>`.